sahajsahni23/google-homepage/README.md

-I learned how to align text and images on a web page.
+I learned how to play with, and display html elements and images on a web page.
 Pretty basic, but it's a start.